 This is the best way for trusted industry partners to get this type of data onto IMDb.

 IMDb Scorecard is designed for Production and Distribution companies - this means only producers and representatives for those companies are eligible for the service.

 Unless directly affiliated with the Production or Distribution company, none of the below roles are sufficient to allow Title Scorecard access.

 If you're unable to verify your affiliation with the company, we'll not be able to provide you Title Scorecard access.

-To apply for IMDb Scorecard, head to our Contact Us form and select the path IMDb Contributor > Title scorecard to let us know who you are, which companies/titles you represent, along with the email address attached to your IMDb user account.
+To apply for IMDb Scorecard, head to our Contact Us form to let us know who you are, which companies/titles you represent, along with the email address attached to your IMDb user account.
 Once we know who you are and the companies/titles you represent, we can add Scorecard to your account.
 You will receive an email confirming your new access rights with further instructions.

 Once you have been granted access by an IMDb staff member, log-in to IMDb with the email address associated with your Scorecard account then open the link below:

 Your Scorecard account will list all companies you are eligible to view (if multiple are assigned).
 Click the company for the title that you would like to modify.

 2. In the “Posters” column you will see the word “Add” if there are no posters on file.
 Click the “Add” button.